 Golf can be tough enough at the best of times, but winter conditions can make the game even more challenging.
-If you are one those golf nuts who keeps on playing – even with the winter greens – we’ve put together some top winter golf survival tips, to keep you on top of your game!
+If you are one those golf nuts who keep on playing – even with the winter greens – we’ve put together some top winter golf survival tips, to keep you on top of your game!

 1. More club

 Check your ego before you start!
 Your ball will not go as far in the cold.
 You might have to hit 1-2 clubs more (so, a 5 iron instead of a 7 iron) on every shot, but at least you’ll be sure to get to the hole.
-Because the ball doesn’t go as far, you might also consider playing one tee up from your normal length.
+Because the ball doesn’t go as far, you might also want to consider playing one tee up from your normal length.
 A quick round will get you back to the fireplace a lot sooner.